jschnab/data-engineering/etl/extract.md

 In this example, we parse the file robots.txt to see if we are allowed to parse a page.
 We use the default user agent for `urllib`.
-If we are allowed, we download the URL content and give it to the `BeautifulSoup` object along with the `html.parser` (which tells Beautiful Soup how to make sense of data) and retrieve a tree of Beatiful Soup objects corresponding to the HTML tags of the page.
+If we are allowed, we download the URL content and give it to the `BeautifulSoup` object along with the `html.parser` (that tells Beautiful Soup how to make sense of data) and retrieve a tree of Beatiful Soup objects corresponding to the HTML tags of the page.
 We then find all the links (`a` tags) and collect them in a list if the URL the link to matches what we are looking for.
 We could then use this list